open2b/scriggo-site/doc/template.md

 {% show image("picture.jpg", 400, 500) %}
 ```

-### include
+### Partials

-The statement `include` includes a file.
-Including a file corresponds to replace the statement `include` with the content
-of the included file.
-The name of the included file can be a relative or an absolute path.

-Example:
+Partials are template files whose contents can be shown in other files with a `show` statement:

 ```
-{% include "inc/column.html" %}
+{% show "partials/footer.html" %}
 ```

+The name of the partial file can be a relative or an absolute path.
+The partial file does not inherit the variables
+declared in the file in which it is shown.

 ### import